 Thank you to everyone who took the lake user survey.
 The survey provided community feedback to Nine Mile Creek Watershed District staff, engineers, and the board of managers, along with the City of Edina.
 The feedback helped assist in the evaluation of management strategies designed to improve the health of Arrowhead Lake and Indianhead Lake.
 The survey targeted lakeshore owners and was active July 9 – August 16, 2021.
 31 responses were received.

 Read the survey summary: Arrowhead Lake and Indianhead Lake Feedback Survey

 May 2021 Community Meeting

 On May 25, 2021, District staff provided an overview of the lake water quality study process and goals for future management for these two lakes.
 The city provided an update on their lake level monitoring analysis of the lakes.
-You can view the recording below.
+If you were unable to attend the virtual meeting, you can view the recording, below.